tarjelavik/edtf-converter/README.md

 Parses human language input to EDTF compliant date strings.

-# Compliance
+# Compatibility

-Select features of levels 0 and 1 are supported.
+edtf-parser implements select features of EDTF levels 0 and 1 as specified by ISO 8601-2 with some modifications, making it compatible to [EDTF.js](https://github.com/inukshuk/edtf.js).

 ## Level 0